 • +Polartec Wind Pro fleece provides genuine wind resistance for alpine exposure

-• +Warmest beanie in the test group while remaining breathable
+• +Warmest beanie in the comparison group while remaining breathable

 • +Extended crown coverage reduces exposed skin at neck and ears